Tips for a Successful Yoga Relaxation Practice

 Practice in a quiet environment where you’re unlikely to be disturbed by others or the telephone.

-Try placing a small pillow under your head and a large one under your knees for support and comfort in the supine, or lying, positions.
-Alternatively, fold up a blanket.
+Try placing a small pillow under your head and a large one under your knees, for support and comfort in the supine, or lying, positions.
+Alternatively, use a folded blanket.

-Don’t practice relaxation techniques on a full stomach.
+Don’t practice relaxation techniques on a full stomach; it can cause reflux.